 Warren Buffett lost 50% of this portfolio between 2008 and 2009.
 I don’t think many people will think that he should be written off because of that.

-Some traders using a strategy called martingale betting.
+Some traders use a strategy called martingale betting.
 It entails doubling your bets when you lose a trade.

 This strategy usually produces consistent realised returns until… it blows up your account at one shot.